 Telstra’s got the advantage for travellers within Australia that its regional coverage is second to none, as well as the ability to freely access Telstra’s Air network of public Wi-Fi hotspots.
 Wherever you see a pink top on a phone booth, that’s an Air hotspot, and Telstra customers can (for now) access them and use data from them for free, which should keep your mobile bills in check.

-If you’re more of an international grey jetsetter, Vodafone’s $50 RED Data plan is a good fit, as Vodafone’s $5/day roaming deal makes it easy and (relatively) inexpensive to roam overseas using the provisions of your plan without paying the ludicrous flat roaming charges most telcos apply.
+If you’re more of an international grey jetsetter, Vodafone’s $50 Talk Combo plan is a good fit, as Vodafone’s $5/day roaming deal makes it easy and (relatively) inexpensive to roam overseas using the provisions of your plan without paying the ludicrous flat roaming charges most telcos apply.

 Best plans for seniors who need a new phone